LuanRoger/electron-shadcn/README.md

 - `src/`: Main directory
   - `assets/`: Store assets like images, fonts, etc.
   - `components/`: Store UI components
+    - `template/`: Store the all not important components used by the template.
+It doesn't include the `WindowRegion` or the theme toggler, if you want to start an empty project, you can safely delete this directory.
     - `ui/`: Store Shadcn UI components (this is the default direcotry used by Shadcn UI)
   - `helpers/`: Store IPC related functions to be called in the renderer process
     - `ipc/`: Directory to store IPC context and listener functions